Skip to main content

 Since there is no negative marking, candidates should never leave any question unanswered.
 Even an educated guess gives you a 25% probability of scoring a mark.
 Time management is crucial — at 2.4 minutes per question, you need to move steadily through the exam without spending excessive time on any single question.

-FRM Part 1 Pass Rates & Scoring
+What Is the FRM Part 1 Pass Rate?

 GARP does not publish a fixed passing score for FRM exams.
 Instead, it uses a standard-setting methodology in which the pass/fail threshold is determined after each administration, based on the overall difficulty of the question set and candidate performance.
 Because of this, the percentage of questions you need to answer correctly to pass is not a fixed number, and GARP does not officially disclose it.